PhPires13/sfdc-whitelist-ips-chrome/README.md

 # Salesforce Whitelist All IPs ![logo](img/48.jpg)

 Browser extension to Whitelist all IPs for Salesforce.
-Removing the nedd for email code verification on login.
+It removes the nedd for email code verification on login.

 ## Key Features
   - Whitelist all IP ranges